 Looking back now at my old school portfolio, there is a batch of coke cans, bowls of fruit and attempts at life drawing, mostly in pencil and charcoal, with teachers comments in red, followed by a rash of animal portraits drawn for “a bit of cash” during college years … then nothing … for 20 years.

 Now I am painting again, (and loving it!) spending 2 or 3 days a week in the studio, more if it’s cold and wet!
 I love experimenting; so have a variety of works in acrylic, collage, and resins.
-Paintings are lively and colourful with an abstract twist, and hardly ever done with a brush: and the latest series of “miniature bronze” female nude statues are really made out of clay!
+Paintings are lively and colourful with an abstract twist, and hardly ever done with a brush: and the latest series of “bronze” statues of gymnasts and dancers are really made out of paper!

 I am happily married to Rod, love being outdoors and am very excited to be painting again.
 I hope that you will share some of that enthusiasm and love of life through my work.